Shane-Muf/se_project_spots/README.md

 - In this project I used responisve design, media queries to to adjust the size of elements based on ones screen size.
 I also took advantage of grid-layout to style the pictures in a consistent and cohesive way.
 All code is completed in accordance with BEM metholodogy.

 - Link to deployed page on Github: https://shane-muf.github.io/se_project_spots/
-- Link to recording of explanation fo the project: https://drive.google.com/file/d/1zLoj2YlJlzF0a2UO-KZaGt7hhCfZPtb2/view?usp=sharing
+- Link to recording of explanation for the project: https://drive.google.com/file/d/1zLoj2YlJlzF0a2UO-KZaGt7hhCfZPtb2/view?usp=sharing

 ### Overview